lyra95/openGLtuto/README.md

 # D. Run specification
 binary output: openGLtuto\bin\Win32Release\openGLtuto.exe

-output and directory(openGLtuto\res , including the files inside) are need to be in same diretory.
+To Run openGLtuto.exe, this .exe needs to be in the same directory with openGLtuto\res

+(Because texture image is in openGLtuto\res)

 If you succeed, you would see a new window with cube drawn on it.